ravikumar1302/Web-D/1 Front End/4 Java Script/3 Theory Part-2.md

     2. **Let** :
         - Variables declared with let have Block Scope
         - These variables must be Declared before use
-        - These cannot be redeclared in the same scope
+        - These cannot be redeclared in the same scope, but there values can be updated
         - Variables defined with let are also hoisted to the top of the block, but not initialized.
 Meaning: Using a let variable before it is declared will result in a ReferenceError
     3. **Const** :

         - JavaScript const variables must be assigned a value when they are declared : const PI = 3.14159265359;
-        - Variables defined with const cannot be Redeclared
-        - Variables defined with const cannot be Reassigned
+        - Variables defined with const cannot be Redeclared and thier values cannot be Reassigned
         - Variables defined with const have Block Scope

         - The keyword const is a little misleading.
 It does not define a constant value.
 It defines a constant reference to a value.